rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/CreateGlobalSlaInput.md

   - Object types of the SLA Domain.
 - isRetentionLockedSla: System.Boolean
   - Specifies if the SLA Domain to be created must be Retention Locked or not.
+- retentionLockMode: RetentionLockMode
+  - Specifies the retention lock mode for the intended SLA Domain creation.